Crew Resources

 Apps

 These are some dedicated apps that your skipper will have.
 But redundancy is always a good idea.
+And downloading these in advance and playing with them during some boring Zoom office meeting will help get you in a sailing frame of mind!

 • “i-Boating: Marine Charts & GPS”.
 (A great app for marine charts and weather and a good back-up for the ChartPlotter if it were to fail.
 The electronic maps are fairly expensive…about $25 for the BVIs.)

 • “Predict Wind” (The #1 weather app for serious sailors.
-It includes tides, wave heights, currents, etc… We rely on it to plan sailing passages.)
+It includes wind, tides, wave heights, currents, etc… We rely on it to plan sailing passages.)

 • “Fusion-Link”.
 This is an iPhone app that can control all the speakers and zones of the sound system on the boat via Bluetooth.
 And it allows you to pump in your favorite playlists to whatever corners or areas of the boat you want.
+We highly recommend that you download it….it’s free!

 You’ll want to bring a few music playlists too!